Folklore Museum in Skopelos

-The Folklore Museum of Skopelos Town, Sporades: In the centre of Skopelos Town, there is the Folklore Museum of Skopelos, an interesting small museum that depicts the folk tradition of the island.
+The Folklore Museum of Skopelos Town, Sporades: In the center of Skopelos Town, there is the Folklore Museum of Skopelos, an interesting small museum that depicts the folk tradition of the island.
 The museum is housed in a traditional residence that was donated to the local municipality by the Nikolaidis family, an important political family of the island.

 On the ground floor, there is the sitting room and the fireplace.
-The sofa is decorated with nice handmade broideries, while the wooden-carved furniture are the work of a local traditional artisan.
+The sofa is decorated with nice handmade broideries, while the wooden-carved furniture is the work of a local traditional artisan.
 On the top floor, there is the wedding bed and the baby cot, along with local traditional male and female costumes.
 On the basement, there are individual exhibits and collections of knives and ceramics made by local artisans.
 Very impressive are also the wooden miniatures of ships and of a shipyard, depicting the rich nautical tradition of the island.